Juuso Walden: Juuso Walden’s era 1952–1970

 Walden immediately began a major expansion of the new United Paper Mills (now UPM) because he expected strong growth in the global paper demand.
 The most important mill was the Kaipola newsprint and magazine paper mill, which became, in the early 1960s, the largest of its kind outside the North American continent.
 Gradually Kaipola mill concentrated on producing super calendared magazine papers.

 Under Walden's leadership, UPM was transformed into a multi-business company adding a wide and diversified paper and board converting business for export to the Soviet Union.
 Later, engineering works and a chemical factory were added to produce equipment and materials for the paper industry.
 The company also acquired some small mills in other countries, especially in Italy.
 These acquisitions were, however, not always economically feasible.

 Walden was especially interested in the welfare of the personnel.
 He became a very popular Big Boss when he got involved into building houses so that employees could live in homes of their own.
-He was also greatly interested in all kinds of sports especially football (soccer).
+He was also greatly interested in all kinds of sports especially, association football.
 Juuso Walden was a longtime chairman of the Football Association of Finland.
 He hired several top-level athletes including Olympic Gold Medal Winners and World Champions to work for UPM.

 Juuso Walden was one of the most important and visible industrial leaders in Finland.
 Due to his activities, the paper mill towns of UPM such as Jämsänkoski, Kaipola, and Valkeakoski became models for Finnish industry.

 Juuso Walden retired in 1970 and died in 1972 in Valkeakoski.

 Personnel management in the factory communities in the era of Juuso Walden

-Personnel management in the Valkeakoski paper mills community around 1924–1969 was dominated by Rudolf and Juuso Walden.
+Personnel management in the Valkeakoski paper mills community around 1924–1969 was dominated by Rudolf and his son Juuso Walden.
 This industrial community was managed in industrial paternalistic way.
 Although industrial paternalism had been abandoned in major part of the industry in the early 1900s.
 The central argument of this study is that Rudolf and Juuso Walden created a paternalist hold on the Valkeakoski industrial community, even if other industrial plants had already abandoned this idea.
 Walden's genuine goal was to create vibrant ideal communities around the factories.
 The problem was that the independent Finland was in its early stages and the nation was divided.
 After the Civil War of Finland the idea of ideal plant community was buried.
 United Paper Mills solution in this problem was to increase the satisfaction of the employees and give fatherly guidance to them.
 Rudolf Walden upheld a strong patriarchal tradition, and Juuso Walden continued in his footsteps until he resigned.